Six Level Wood Rack

 - Humidity changes: Big box stores take non-kiln dried wood and bring it into a low-humidity environment.
 So, the wood starts to lose moisture content.
 And they do this so YOU don’t have to pick your lumber outside.

 - Uncovered wood: Wood that isn’t kiln-dried needs a cover on the top row.
 Or it will (literally) warp overnight.

 The science behind this is best left to scholarly articles, but the simple fact is lumber needs to be stored flat to prevent warping due to changes in the moisture content of the wood.

 Preventing Wood from Warping

 The process of preventing wood from warping is pretty simple if you follow these three steps:

 - Even air exposure.
-If moist wood is stored one side down, the other side up then the top will dry out first.
-And, when that happens it will shrink – and cause the board to bow.
+If moist wood is stored one side down and the other side up, the top will dry out first.
+And, when that happens, it will shrink – and cause the board to bow.

-And for most garages this is a feasible solution as it has a number of advantages:
+And for most garages, this is a feasible solution as it has several advantages: